 It is notoriously difficult to pass.

-In 2014, only six students from both Azraq and Za’atari camps passed the Tawjihi, which served as the catalyst for creating the test prep program.
-As of last year, 35% of students enrolled in Relief International’s Tawjihi prep course passed the rigorous exam, an increase of 33% since the program started.
+In 2014, only 2% of students from both Azraq and Za’atari camps passed the Tawjihi, which served as the catalyst for creating the test prep program.
+At the end of 2019, 52% of students enrolled in Relief International’s Tawjihi prep course passed the rigorous exam, an increase of 50% since the program started.